SINTEF/AutoActive-ActivityPresenter/README.md

 4. The ZIP archive is itself written using uncompressed/stored mode.
 This way, individual files inside the archive can easily be read without decompressing.
 Additional ZIP compression schemes would not result in much gain in terms of file size for data that has already been compressed.
 By using this custom file format, multiple datasets can be stored in a single file, which makes it easy to transfer between devices and users.
 Relying on different kinds of storage and compression for different types of data, the file size will be kept minimal.
 Also, since there are many tools for working with ZIP archives, users can easily extract data manually by unzipping the archive locally, and other software should be able to extract data without relying on the ARE tools.

+## Examples
+**Cross country skiing example with ActivityPresenter**

+An example with IMU sensors and a video recording of a subject doing classical cross-country skiing is available here: https://www.sintef.no/projectweb/autoactive/code-example/

 ## Interfacing of other tools
 **MATLAB library**

 The session lib is a set of classes using ArchiveWriter and ArchiveReader to write and read ARE files (.aaz files).
 The library is based on a set of classes storing data of different formats all based on the class Dataobject as a super class.
 The class Dataobject supports all transformations needed for converting between MATLAB formats and the archive storage formats.
 The split into user- and meta-data is built into the class with accessors available for read/write of user-data.
 This makes its behaviour to be like a Struct element when using it in a MATLAB script.
 All Dataobject sub-classes are plugins, each identified by a jsonType string.
 This makes it possible to load a session from json and create objects representing its content.
 The plugin-register acts as an object factory, finding and creating the correct jsonPlugin object on demand.
 It is possible for the user to add custom plugins without adding them to the library.
 When saving a session to archive, it is possible to transform native MATLAB types into a plugin making transformation for storage possible.
 This is done for MATLAB tables.
 The plugin is identified by its classType.
 The plugin register act as an object factory finding and creating the correct native Plugin object on demand
 The MATLAB interface is implemented as a MATLAB toolbox that can easily be deployed and includes documentation with examples.

 Available here: https://github.com/SINTEF/AutoActive-Matlab-toolbox

 **Python library**

 A Python library is available and supports similar functionality as the MATLAB library.

 Available here: https://github.com/SINTEF/AutoActive-Python-toolbox